estebanmndz/azure-clean-orphans/README.md

 ## 💸 Problem Statement

-In real Azure environments, it is common that after deleting primary resources (such as Virtual Machines), associated resources remain and continue generating costs.
+In Azure environments, it is common that after deleting primary resources (such as Virtual Machines), associated resources remain and continue generating costs.

 Typical orphaned resources include: